-The pumpkin adds so much moisture to these brownies, without all the extra fat and calories.
+The pumpkin adds so much moisture to these chocolate brownies, without all the extra fat and empty calories.

-Unlike brownies made with oil, the pumpkin also adds fiber and Vitamin A.
+Unlike recipes made with oil, the pumpkin also adds fiber and Vitamin A.

-Not that anyone’s reason for eating a brownie is to get more Vitamin A… but it’s a nice bonus if you’re eating them anyway!
+Not that anyone’s reason for eating a brownie is to get more Vitamin A… but hey, it’s a nice bonus if you’re eating them anyway!

 Readers also love these Chocolate Chip Peanut Butter Bars

 The pumpkin brownies are a delicious and healthy post-workout choice.

-But full disclosure: they are not going to taste as sugary and decadent as traditional brownies, so if you want a brownie recipe to bring to a party or serve to people who aren’t necessarily used to healthy desserts, I’d recommend trying one of the following recipes instead:
+But full disclosure: they are not going to taste as sugary and decadent as traditional brownies, so if you want a brownie recipe to bring to a party or serve to people who aren’t necessarily used to healthy desserts, I’d definitely recommend trying one of the following recipes instead: